 About TRACE

 Tennessee Research and Creative Exchange (TRACE) is The University of Tennessee’s public access digital repository.
-Created and maintained by the University of Tennessee (UT) Libraries, TRACE is a venue and archive for Volunteers’ research and creative works as part of the Libraries’ mission to provide “expertise and leadership in accessing, creating, disseminating, and preserving knowledge."
+Created and maintained by the University of Tennessee (UT) Libraries, TRACE is a platform and repository for Volunteers’ research and creative works in support of the Libraries’ mission to provide “expertise and leadership in accessing, creating, disseminating, and preserving knowledge."

 TRACE contains scholarly works by UT faculty, staff, and graduate students, as well as documents from institutional archives.
 The content available in TRACE spans journal articles, technical reports and data sets to theses and dissertations, conference papers, presentations, book chapters, and other scholarly materials.
 TRACE also contains selected faculty-approved undergraduate student work.